nwanati/Nwanati/README.md

 - 👋 Hi, I am @nwanati
-- 👀 I’m interested in Kubernetes and Software Developement .
+- 👀 I’m interested in Kubernetes and Software development.
-- 🌱 I’m currently learning Go for web development and kubernetes specific applications
+- 🌱 I’m currently learning Go for web development and kubernetes-specific applications
 - 💞️ I’m looking to collaborate on opensource opportunities
 - 📫 How to reach me ...